osrf/ros2multirobotbook/src/ros2_cli.md

 `--show-types` flag we told the command to include this information.
 We'll dig into messages in detail a bit later.

-One of the more commonly used topic sub commands for the topic command is
-`info`.
-Unsurprisingly info provides info about a topic.
+One of the more commonly used topic subcommands for the topic command is `info`.
+Unsurprisingly, `info` provides info about a topic.
 Let's peek at its help file using `ros2 topic info --help`

 ``` {.sourceCode .bash}
 kscottz@kscottz-ratnest:~/Code/ros2multirobotbook$ ros2 topic info --help